Home Learn What is the Pre-Market Open in the Stock Market?

 In general, pre-market trading is accessible to certain groups of individuals and entities, including:

-: Individual investors who have trading accounts with a brokerage firm that offers pre-market trading may have the opportunity to participate.
-However, it’s important to note that not all brokerage firms provide access to pre-market trading, and those that do may have specific requirements or restrictions.
+• Retail Traders: Individual investors who have trading accounts with a brokerage firm that offers pre market trading may have the opportunity to participate.
+However, it’s important to note that not all brokerage firms provide access to pre-market trading.

 • Market Makers: Market makers are specialized entities that provide liquidity to the market by continuously offering to buy and sell securities.
 They play an essential role in pre-market trading by facilitating transactions and maintaining orderly markets.